 Ghosts of wives and lovers, hauntings from scorned staff, frightful sounds, creaks and coughs.
-This is not a new film at the cinema or a book: These are the haunted Royal Residences.
+No, this is not a new film at the cinema or a book: These are the haunted Royal Residences.

 It is said that on the rear terrace of Buckingham Palace, a monk draped in a brown cowl haunts at night.
 A monastery once stood where Buckingham Palaces is located.
 The monk supposedly died in his cell and from time to time frequents the rear terrace.

 A few miles from Buckingham Palace, at Windsor Castle, spirits reside there too.
-There are numerous books and sites that claim over 25 ghosts have been reported.
+There are numerous books and sites that claim over 25 ghosts has been reported.

 The Palace of Holyroodhouse

 A Royal Residence since 1369, Holyroodhouse is well known for the 1566 murder of David Rizzio.
 Rizzio was said to be the lover of Mary, Queen of Scots.
 When news reached her husband, Lord Darnley, an order for Rizzio’s murder was declared.
-The murder occurred in front of the 7 months pregnant Mary in her dining room.
-It is said that to this day the blood stains reappear no matter how much cleaning occurs.
+The murder occurred in front of the seven months pregnant Mary in her dining room.
+It has been said that the blood stains reappear no matter how much cleaning occurs.

-One other spirit roams the gardens, and that is the naked Agnes Simpson.
-Simpson was charged of witchcraft, stripped and tortured until she died in 1592.
+One other spirit wanders the gardens, and that is the naked Agnes Simpson.
+Simpson was charged with witchcraft, stripped and tortured until she died in 1592.